 Largest Animal On Earth

 The Blue Whale is the largest animal to have ever existed on planet earth, how fortunate are we to have them still alive today!
 The reason behind why they are larger than any dinosaur is simply due to them living in a marine environment.
 Although dinosaurs reached similar lengths they were certainly not able to match the weight of a Blue Whale.
 The Blue Whale also has the benefit of having a lot of room to live in as water takes up 70% of the earths surface with most of this accounted for by the ocean.
-Plenty of space, less gravity and bountiful food sources allowed the gigantic Blue Whales to reach their full potential and become the largest animal we have ever known.
+Plenty of space, less gravity and bountiful food sources allowed the gigantic Blue Whales to reach their full potential and become the largest animal ever known.

 Blue Whales Really Are Blue

-One of our favourite moments when watching Blue Whales out in the Perth Canyon is the turquoise blue that grows stronger and larger as the whales return to the surface to breath.
+One of our favourite moments when watching Blue Whales is the turquoise blue that grows stronger and larger as the whales return to the surface to breath.
 The perfect example is below as you can see with one of our guests suitably dressed in the appropriate colours for their tour!
 The blue glow of these whales is how they coined their name and is one of the most beautiful sights on the planet.
 The big surprise is when they break the surface and their mottled grey skin appears.
 The large size of the Blue Whale and reflective light creates this unique iridescent turquoise blue demonstrating why these beautiful whales are called Blue Whales even though they are grey.

 The Worlds Largest Grey Nomads